-Described as the work of ‘one lady locked at home with her vast collection of synthesisers’, Alice Hubble mixes melancholic pop, layered vintage synths and elegant vocals, reminiscent of Jane Weaver, Kraftwerk and glam-rock Goldfrapp.
+Described as the work of ‘one lady at home with her enormous collection of synthesisers’, Alice Hubble mixes melancholic pop, layered vintage synths and elegant vocals, reminiscent of Ladytron, Ashra and Jane Weaver.

 Alice’s debut single ‘Goddess’ released in 2019, received terrific press and countless plays on BBC 6 Music, and was named Steve Lamacq’s ‘Single of the Year (so far)’.
 The Polarlichter lp was released in September 2019 alongside a feature in Electronic Sound Magazine and reviews in The Quietus and Prog Magazine.
 The album was named number 12 in Electronic Sound’s Best Albums of 2019 list.